VincePuc99/ArloUSB-AnyRPi/.github/ISSUE_TEMPLATE/bug_report.md

 [Describe what you expect to happen.]

 ## Logs and Error Messages
-[Include any relevant logs or error messages.]
+[Include any relevant logs or error messages.] </br>
+[Please upload logfile created on script first run inside ArloUSB-AnyRPi main folder.]

 ## Additional Information
 [Any additional information that might be helpful.]